bobanko/iq-test/backlog.md

 ## TO-DO

+urgent/ideas

+[ ] both color and rotation should be just variables, also it should be possible easily add new ones -- like stroke-width [ ] color can be splitted to stroke and fill vars!11
+[ ] make it possible for multiple shuffles share one set, to make uniqueness, maybe same sub-seed? or global secret key to share same collection?

 ui

 [ ] probably make questions switch animation as slider LtoR, so user can swipe questions. it can be hard to impl instant swap, when there are 40 questions, so ...
+[ ] add skins with diff colors palettes

 [ ] when answered - move to unanswered question, if 0 -- propose to finish.